Trademark Transfer with Goodwill

 In addition to the form, IP Australia requires evidence of the assignment.
 Any of the deeds of transfer provided with this precedent suite are sufficient.

-The deeds are suitable for the sale of a trademark as part of a sale of business.
+The deeds are suitable for the Trademark Transfer with Goodwill as part of a sale of business.
 Includes:

 - Definitions, interpretation